 In comparison, two natural field experiments examine the effects of social information on contribution to public goods.
-A natural field experiment provides a bridge between a laboratory experiment and direct field observations (Harrison and List 2004).
-In a university fundraising campaign, Frey and Meier (2004) find that information about the average contribution in the past has a significant impact on contribution.
-In contrast, Shang and Croson (2005) finds that, in a public radio fundraising campaign, the most influential social information is contribution behavior drawn from the 90th to 95th percentile.
+A natural field experiment provides a bridge between a laboratory experiment and direct field observations (Glenn W. Harrison and John A. List 2004).
+In a university fundraising campaign, Bruno S. Frey and Stephan Meier (2004) find that information about the average contribution in the past has a significant impact on contribution.
+In contrast, Jen Shang and Rachel Croson (forthcoming) finds that, in a public radio fundraising campaign, the most influential social information is contribution behavior drawn from the 90th to 95th percentile.